Written by our personal injury lawyers in Charlottesville

 Another form of Leukemia is Acute Myeloid Leukemia (AML).
 Persons suffering from this can have insufficient platelets, causing excessive bleeding and bruising; anemia which results in weakness and dizziness due to insufficient oxygen; and insufficient leukocytes which allows recurrent fevers and infections.

 Long-term exposure to diesel fumes and solvents, both containing benzene, have been suggested as risk factors for the development of leukemia.
 If you are a railroad worker who has been exposed to diesel fumes and solvents, then develop leukemia, there is a significant probability that the two are linked together.
 Each case is different.
-You can call Eddie Wilson or Francis Hajek, experienced railroad lawyers at Wilson & Hajek to discuss your case.
-Toll free: (877) 222-1588.
+You can call Eddie Wilson or Francis Hajek, both experienced personal injury lawyers in Charlottesville to discuss your case.